dnguyenminh/chunk-upload/architecture.md

 - **`ChunkedUploadController`**: The entry point for all API requests.
 It handles HTTP requests for initializing, chunking, checking status, and aborting uploads.
 It delegates business logic to the service and manager layers.
 - **`ChunkedUploadService`**: Manages all low-level file system operations.
 Its responsibilities include creating temporary part files, writing a metadata header, writing individual chunks to the correct offset, and assembling the final file upon completion.
-- **`SessionManager`**: An in-memory component that tracks active upload sessions.
-It maps a unique `uploadId` to file metadata, allowing for quick status checks and session validation.
+- **`SessionManager`**: An in-memory component that tracks active upload sessions using a thread-safe `ConcurrentHashMap`.
+It provides:
-- **`BitsetManager`**: An in-memory component that tracks the completion status of chunks for each upload.
-It uses a bitset (represented as a `byte[]`) to efficiently mark received chunks and determine when an upload is complete.
+  - Fast O(1) lookups for session validation
+  - Automatic resource cleanup on session end
+  - Thread-safe state management
+  - Memory-efficient storage using upload IDs as keys

+- **`BitsetManager`**: A sophisticated chunk tracking system that uses bitsets for efficient state management:
+  - Uses 1 bit per chunk (8 chunks per byte) for memory efficiency
+  - Thread-safe operations via `ConcurrentHashMap`
+  - O(1) chunk marking and O(n/8) completion checking
+  - Automatic cleanup via weak references
+  - Supports concurrent uploads with atomic operations

 ## On-Disk Format (In-Progress Files)